10 Days in Argentina: 7 Sample Itineraries

 Read More: The Best Estancias near Buenos Aires

-This is a unique itinerary for Argentina that many foreign tourists don’t choose.
-But it’s also one of my favorites!
+This is a unique itinerary for Argentina that many foreign tourists don’t choose, but it’s also one of my favorites!

 Whales in Patagonia Itinerary Logistics